Doruk-0891/React-Assignments/README.md

 Whenever there is change in data, the depenedent components gets updated (or be reactive) and gets rendered.

 ## Why crossorigin attribute used in React CDN links?
+Crossorigin enables Cross Origin Resource Sharing that allows the loading of external Javascript files from different origin  than the hosting web page.
 This attibute provides better error handling experience in React 16 or later.

 ## React vs ReactDOM